Laura Hughes, UK

 Tell us about the moment you first noticed a symptom of breast cancer?

-I discovered a pea sized lump one morning whilst in the shower.
-I was in Australia travelling and usually using a washing mitt.
+I discovered a pea sized lump one morning while in the shower.
+I was in Australia travelling and usually use a washing mitt.
 I hadn’t got it out of my bag and therefore was just using my bare hands for shower gel.
 And it was this day I discovered the lump unexpectedly.

 Did you ever think that breast cancer could affect you?
 If not, why?